 - Renal angioplasty and stenting.
 In this procedure, doctors widen the narrowed renal artery and place a device (stent) inside your blood vessel that holds the walls of the vessel open and allows for better blood flow.

 - Renal artery bypass surgery.
 During a bypass procedure, doctors graft a substitute blood vessel to the renal artery to make a new route for blood to reach your kidneys.
 Sometimes this means connecting the renal artery to a vessel from somewhere else, such as the liver or spleen.
 These operations are most often done if angioplasty isn't successful, or when there's a need for additional surgical procedures.

 As a part of your treatment plan for renal artery stenosis, your doctor may recommend making certain lifestyle changes:

 - Maintain a healthy weight.
 When your weight increases, so does your blood pressure.
-If you're overweight, even losing 10 pounds may help to lower your blood pressure.
+If you're overweight, losing weight may help to lower your blood pressure.

 - Restrict salt in your diet.
 Salt and salty foods cause your body to retain fluid.
 This may increase the volume of your blood and, in turn, increase your blood pressure.

 - Be physically active.
 Being physically active on a regular basis may help you lose weight, lower your risk of heart disease, lower your cholesterol and lower your blood pressure.
 Check with your doctor before beginning an exercise program, especially if you have high blood pressure and haven't been active in the past.